kir-net/myFlix-client/README.md

 ## Current functionality

-- display MovieCard view as an example list of movies
+- displays MainView with MovieCards as an example list of movies
 - on clicking one of the list items, display its MovieView with some detailed information
-- return to MovieCard view by clicking "Back" button
+- return to MainView by clicking "Back" button

 ## Usage